 There are a few snacks tastier than homemade jerky that you spiced and dried yourself.

-Slicing and flavor the meat is the easy part.
+Slicing and flavoring the meat is the easy part.
 Properly drying out jerky can be tricky without a dedicated dehydrator.

 These devices are easy to use and work by passing heated air over the surface area of your pre-sliced meat strips.

-The top 4 food dehydrators for making jerky
+The best food dehydrators for making jerky in 2022

 With nine separate trays for a combined 15 square feet of space the Excalibur 9 tray digital hydrator has all the features you need to make large volumes of jerky.

 The window at the front lets you keep an eye on the entire process.